telus/tds-core/guide/v3-upgrade.md

 When switching your project over from CSS Modules to styled-components, some cleanup can be performed to reduce bloat and increase the ease of use of styled-components.
 TDS recommends assessing your project for configurations or packages that enable the use of SCSS, and removing them if they are no longer required.
 This includes, but is not limited to:

-- Removing scss-specific items from build and test suite configurations
+- Removing scss or css-specific items from build and test suite configurations
-- Removing scss-specific packages, such as node-sass
 - Install [babel-plugin-styled-components](https://www.npmjs.com/package/babel-plugin-styled-components) and add it to your Babel config to enable the use of styled-components
 - Install [jest-styled-components](https://github.com/styled-components/jest-styled-components) for extended functionality when using styled-components with Jest tests

 More cleanup/additions may be required.
 Please review your configurations and dependencies carefully to be sure that all your needs are met.

+#### Server-side rendering

+If your application does not use Isomorphic Starter Kit and you also want Server Side Rendering, see the [SSR with Styled Components docs](https://www.styled-components.com/docs/advanced#server-side-rendering) for more information on setting up this functionality.

 ### Upgrading from styled-components V3 to V4